 Here’s the bottom line

 It’s OK if you’re struggling to understand nonbinary identities or they/them pronouns, Chinn-Raicht says.
-What is important is that you respect nonbinary people and their preferred pronouns, and that if you mess up, you promise to keep trying.
+What is important is that you respect nonbinary people and their pronouns, and that if you mess up, you promise to keep trying.